Dazcam/cameron_schizophr_bull_2023_snATACseq/README.md

-# Fetal brain snATACseq analyses (version 3)
+# Fetal brain snATACseq analyses (version 3) - ongoing

-This project was carried out in the Division of Psychological Medicine and Clinical Neurosciences (DPMCN).
-The paper is [here](https://www.biologicalpsychiatryjournal.com/article/S0006-3223(22)01404-4/fulltext).
+This project was carried out in the Division of Psychological Medicine and Clinical Neurosciences (DPMCN). (https://www.biologicalpsychiatryjournal.com/article/S0006-3223(22)01404-4/fulltext).
 The workflow follows the the snakemake [distribution and reproducibility](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html) recommendations.

 ***